 The citizens of Vandalia are slightly better educated than the national average of 21.84% for all cities and towns, with 24.58% of adults in Vandalia having a bachelor's degree or advanced degree.

 The per capita income in Vandalia in 2018 was $35,058, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $140,232 for a family of four.
 However, Vandalia contains both very wealthy and poor people as well.

 Vandalia is a somewhat ethnically-diverse city.
 The people who call Vandalia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vandalia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vandalia include Irish, English, Italian, and Polish.
+Important ancestries of people in Vandalia include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Vandalia is English.
 Other important languages spoken here include Polish and Tagalog.